Laurence Trimble: Biography

 Laurence Norwood Trimble was born February 15, 1885, in Robbinston, Maine.
 He grew up on a rocky farm near the Bay of Fundy.
 "I wanted a dog more than anything, but my family could not afford to let me have one," he later wrote.
 "By the time I had worked my way through school I had owned a number of dogs.
 Mostly they had bad reputations and nobody else wanted them, but I loved them and learned from them."

-Trimble began to write adventure fiction, and sold an animal story to a New York magazine in about 1908.
+Trimble began to write adventure fiction, and sold an animal story to a New York magazine around 1908.
 In 1909, he visited Vitagraph Studios in New York while doing research for a series of articles called "How Movies Are Made".
 As he chatted with the sole assistant working under Rollin S. Sturgeon, head of the scenario department, he learned that a story of special interest to producer Albert E. Smith had been set aside because it required a dog that could act—not simply do tricks, but to behave naturally on command.
 Trimble scanned the script and said he could train any dog to do what was needed.

 Trimble asked if there were any dogs around, and was told about a stray that hid in the garage and came out only to snatch scraps left by members of the crew.
 Trimble spent an hour coaxing the frightened dog out of hiding, and another half-hour winning his confidence.
 Smith was brought in and saw the dog perform the action the script required.
 "Your dog is wonderful," Smith told Trimble, "but he's too small"—and he explained that it would be impossible to see a small dog in medium shots, one of Vitagraph's filmmaking innovations.
 "Oh, he isn't my dog," Trimble replied.
 He told Smith that the little dog was a stray, suggested that he take him home as a pet, and said, "Tomorrow I'll bring you the right dog for the picture."
 The next morning Trimble arrived with his dog, a tri-color Scotch Collie named Jean.
 "Jean, the Vitagraph Dog" became the first canine to have a leading role in motion pictures.